jpolitz/source-map-experiments/sourt-map/README.md

 # Sourt-Map

 This compiler takes in a newline-separated list of numbers and produces a program that logs them in sorted order, along with an accurate source map.
+It uses https://github.com/mozilla/source-map to do so.
 The end result is that you can use the debugger to jump through the input numbers in sorted order:

 ![Orderly debugging](https://raw.githubusercontent.com/jpolitz/source-map-experiments/master/sourt-map/debug.gif)